jazhou/TicketService/README.md

 # TicketService
-This is a simple ticket service app that can display available seats, hold a number of seats for the customer, and reserve a held seat.
+This is a simple ticket service app that can display available seats, hold a number of seats for the customer, and reserve a held seat. <br>

 #Assumptions
 1. Security support is out of scope in this app.
 All rest endpoints and their services are wide open.